ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.1.3 PRID Validator

-Upon receiving a request to validate the PRID the system validates the PRID against the defined policy
+Upon receiving a request to validate the PRID, the system validates the PRID against the defined policy

 1. Validates if the received PRID contains number of digits as configured by the ADMIN
 1. In absence of the configured length, validates if the PRID received should contain 14 digits